 In the heart of Midtown lies the Memphis Zoo.
 It sits on 76 acres of land and was founded in 1906.
 The zoo now has more than 3,500 animals on exhibit.
 With educational opportunities abounding and aesthetically pleasing enclosures made with viewing in mind, you can’t go wrong with a visit to the Memphis Zoo.
-Beautiful scenes, picturesque foliage, and animals that can keep you in awe for hours; this is surely one West Tennessee fall destination you don’t want to miss!
+Beautiful scenes, picturesque trails and animals that can keep you in awe for hours; this is surely one West Tennessee destination you don’t want to miss.

-Next stop is Big River Crossing.
-When they say “big river” that’s exactly what they mean.
-This pedestrian bridge crosses the Mississippi River, spanning almost a mile across, and affords a view of downtown Memphis like none other.
+Big River Crossing is a pedestrian bridge that crosses the Mississippi River, spanning almost a mile across, and affords a view of downtown Memphis like none other.
 It’s a must-visit destination spot that has the added benefit of offering exercise opportunities of the best kind.
 Run, walk or bike across the bridge, or just snap a few selfies while taking in the view.
 Refreshing views can be found along the way from one side of the Mississippi to the other.
 Who knows, your family might even get to see a train or two crossing alongside of you, and the kids will love it!
-It’s an experience you won’t want to pass up while you’re exploring West Tennessee in the fall.
+It’s an experience you won’t want to pass up while you’re exploring West Tennessee.

-The observation tower provides a gorgeous view of the park and surroundings robed in all of its fall beauty.
-If you’ve never taken the elevator to the top of the tower, fall is definitely the time to hop on that elevator and climb the 120 feet up for the scenic panoramic views.
+The observation tower provides a gorgeous view of the park and surroundings.
+If you’ve never taken the elevator to the top of the tower, take time to hop on that elevator and climb the 120 feet up for the scenic panoramic views.